sagargouda/netflixgpt-movieSearchMadeEasy/README.md

 - implemented sign out
 - updated profile
 - Fixed a bug (redirect and refactored useeffect in header component)
+- Header photo fixed
+- made api call to tmdb and got a movielist and stored it in my store by creating movie slice

 # Features